vanOosterhoutLab/HybridCheck/use_hybrids.md

           <a class="btn btn-default" href="./Windows/LaunchHybRIDS_installer.EXE" role="button" download="install_HybRIDSLauncher.EXE">Download for Windows</a>
         </div>
         <div class="col-md-4">
-          <h3>OSX</h3>
+          <h3>OS X</h3>
           Download this .app launcher and drag it to your Applications folder.
-This .app uses JavaScript for Automation and so is compatible with recent versions of OSX and has been tested on Yosemite.
+This .app uses JavaScript for Automation and so is compatible with recent versions of OS X and has been tested on Yosemite.
-          <p><a class="btn btn-default" href="./OSX/HybRIDSapp.zip" role="button" download="HybRIDS.app">Download for OSX</a></p>
+          <p><a class="btn btn-default" href="./OSX/HybRIDSapp.zip" role="button" download="HybRIDS.app">Download for OS X</a></p>
        </div>
         <div class="col-md-4">
           <h3>Linux</h3>
-          Donec sed odio dui.
-Cras justo odio, dapibus ac facilisis in, egestas eget quam.
-Vestibulum id ligula porta felis euismod semper.
-Fusce dapibus, tellus ac cursus commodo, tortor mauris condimentum nibh, ut fermentum massa justo sit amet risus.
+          Download this tarball and extract the folder.
+The folder includes two shell scripts that can be used to install HybRIDS and its dependencies, and also run HybRIDS with the webapp GUI.
-          <p><a class="btn btn-default" href="#" role="button">View details &raquo;</a></p>
+          <p><a class="btn btn-default" href="./Linux/HybRIDS_Installer_Linux.tar.gz" role="button">Download for GNU/Linux</a></p>
         </div>
       </div>
 </div>